 Once the community needs are identified, the Local Recovery Group must plan to meet those needs and will develop an event specific Recovery Plan detailing how this will be done.
 This plan details tasks to be undertaken and by whom, resources required and how they will be managed; and the timeframes when things need to be done by.
 The Local Recovery Group then implements that plan.
 Sub Groups contribute component parts of the plan relevant to their particular focus.
-Further detail on the planning process and format for Recovery Action Plans is provided in Sub Plan 9 - Recovery.
+Further detail on the planning process is provided in Sub Plan 9 - Recovery.